jlevy/og-equity-compensation/README.md

     For our purposes, it’s best just to think of it as the young period of a fast-growing company.
   - 🚧 Groundwork:
-    Stats on how many people work in startups vs established companies.
+    What are good stats on how many people work in startups vs established companies?
 - Companies involve many people, so it’s important to track how much of the company each person owns, so that future profits are divided appropriately.
   Historically, this has been done a few ways, depending on the size and nature of the